wordslab-org/wordslab-notebooks/docs/install-vastai.md

 ![Template name](./images/install-vastai/03-template-name.png)

-Select a specific Version Tag in the dropdown list: 2.7.1-cuda-12.8.1-py312-24.04.
-- Note: don't select the outdated version in the screenshot below

 In the ports section, click on the + button to Add ports
 - Add 9 ports from 8880, 8881 ... to 8888